 When you’re the first to market with a groundbreaking capabilities, you’re also on the cutting edge of how to present the information.
 On one hand it’s a great opportunity, but on the other it can be a tremendous burden.

 There’s a lot of pressure to get this right on the UX side of things.
 We have to anticipate, work with our partners, think about how to build on the innovation, how to take it a step further.
 What kinds of assumptions will the user have for this information?
 I can see when I’m experiencing stress and when I’m recovering, but this opens the door for more questions.
 What does it mean?
 Is it good or bad?

 Stress, especially in Western countries, can have deeply negative connotations, but from a physiological perspective stress is neutral.
 Neither good or bad, it’s your body in a heightened state.
 You might be sedentary but your body is active in different intensity levels depending on what you’re doing So it’s very easy to get off on the wrong foot when you start to talk about stress.
 People instinctively know that recovery is good but they don’t necessarily know what recovery means and how they can influence it.

 How a user makes sense of this new information has huge impact on factors like trust and willingness to make decisions based on the feedback.
 And that’s one of the reasons why it’s essential that we consider UX elements early and often in the development process.

 You might also be interested in

-Garmin recently announced a significant update to the popular Forerunner 935 and Fenix 5 series watches.
-The update brings new functionality to these flagship devices, both of which debuted in…
+Garmin recently announced a significant update to the Forerunner 935 and Fenix 5 series watches.
+New feature, All-day Stress, powered by Firstbeat.

 Regular exercise is good for you body and mind.
 However, more training isn’t always better and exercising too much might have a negative impact on mental health.
 Firstbeat Training Load gives essential insight into the proper amount of exercise.